percwg/perc-wg/draft-jones-perc-private-media-framework/draft-jones-perc-private-media-framework.md

 The KEK (i.e., EKT Key) may need to change from time-to-time during the life of a conference, such as when a new participant joins or leaves a conference.
 Dictating if, when or how often a conference is to be re-keyed is outside the scope of this document, but this framework does accommodate re-keying during the life of a conference.

-When a KMF decides to rekey a conference, it transmits a specific message defined in PERC EKT [I-D.jennings-perc-srtp-ekt-diet] to each of the conference participants.
+When a KMF decides to rekey a conference, it transmits a specific message defined in PERC EKT [I-D.ietf-perc-srtp-ekt-diet] to each of the conference participants.
 The endpoint **MUST** create a new SRTP master key and prepare to send that key inside a Full EKT Field using the new EKT Key.
-Since it may take some time for all of the endpoints in conference to finish re-keying, senders **SHOULD** delay a short period of time before sending media encrypted with the new master key, but it **MUST** be prepared to make use of the information from a new inbound EKT Key immediately.
-[TO DO: Either need to pick a short delay period for endpoints to use per above, defer to a future best practices document or consider having the KMF manage the delay period given it knows the size of a given conference.]
+Since it may take some time for all of the endpoints in conference to finish re-keying, senders **MUST** delay a short period of time before sending media encrypted with the new master key, but it **MUST** be prepared to make use of the information from a new inbound EKT Key immediately.
 See Section 2.2.2 of [@!I-D.ietf-perc-srtp-ekt-diet].

 # Entity Trust